Diannnnnnnnnnn/Delete-Empty-Folders/README.md

 * **Informative Messages:** Stay informed throughout the process with clear messages for successful deletions, cancelled operations, and encountered errors.
 * **Looping Functionality:** Continuously process different directories without restarting the script.

-**Installation**

-No installation required!
-This script is a standalone Python file.

 **Usage**

 1. Save the script as `Cleaner.py` (or your chosen name) in your desired location.